ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

 # Power BI Projects

 ## Data Professional Survey Data  (Power Query, DAX, and visualisation)
-    Set up and transformed and cleaned data with power query Ensured consistent data types
+    Set up and cleaned data with power query
+        Ensured consistent data types
         Split and created new columns for easier visualisation Created new measures